 Floral design superstar Michael Gaffney has cracked “the DaVinci Code of flower design,” and he’ll be the first one to say it.
 If you’ve have ever marveled at professional bouquets and wondered why your own arrangements look so disorderly, book a spot at the pop-up Floral Design Classes at Hyatt Union Square New York.

 Most hotels discard leftover amenities, which is good for hygiene, but not so much for the environment.
 Today, an increasing number of properties worldwide donate their extra products for recycling and reuse, thanks to nonprofits such as Clean the World.
 Since 2009, the organization has collected and sterilized more than 17 million bars of soap and 325,000 gallons of shampoo and conditioner and distributed them to those in need—eliminating hundreds of tons of waste in the process.

-Melanie Lieberman is an editorial intern and a member of the Trip Doctor News Team.
+Melanie Lieberman is the Editorial Projects Assistant and a member of the Trip Doctor News Team.
 You can follow her on twitter at @LittleWordBites.

 Summer in the city can be stifling, with its sticky-hot subway cars and the odor of leftovers slowly broiling behind every restaurant.
 For those of us who don’t have a Hamptons-home perched on a sandy stretch of beachfront, it can be hard to slip away from the city for the ultimate, sink-your-toes-in-the-sand summer escape.

 If dating at ground level has proved difficult, perhaps it’s time to set your relationship sights a bit higher.
 About 30,000 feet higher.

 Like your mother, airlines and social entrepreneurs have taken an interest in your love life.
 But thanks to social media, a handful of tech tools, and a high-security environment with few exits, they may actually be able to help you.